Where can I see buildings that use the GLB M2 advanced building system?

 As there is no cavity, how are additional pipes and cables inset after the build?

 In the UK we can specify plasterboard on the internal walls to allow for extensions and movement of fittings.
 All ceilings have a height void from 38mm- 75mm which again makes movement of fittings easier for homes that do not use the plasterboard approach.
-A wall chaser will allow new chases to be cut before hitting the mesh.
+A wall chaser can also be used.

 How long does it take on average to build a typical house?